Ecosistemas en peligro >> Bosques >> "A Global Overview of Forest Conservation" |

 plantations into currently unforested lands, as well as the low population growth rate.

 Russia will replace Australasia in having the highest ratio.
-At the opposite end of the scale
+At the opposite end of the

-are the regions which will experience a dramatic fall in their forest:population ratios, for
+are the regions which will experience a dramatic fall in their forest:population ratios,

 example, Continental South and South East Asia, Insular South East Asia and Africa, in